Scoring rule

+provide an ex post summary measure for the evaluation of the quality of a prediction or forecast.
+They assign a numeric score to a single prediction given the actual outcome.
+Depending on the sign convention, this score can be interpreted as a loss or a reward for the forecaster.

+Scoring rules assess probabilistic predictions or forecasts, i.e. predictions of the whole probability distribution $F$ of the outcome.
+On the other hand, scoring functions assess point predictions, i.e. predictions of a property or functional $T(F)$ of the probability distribution $F$ of the outcome.
+Examples of such a property are the expectation and the median.

 The average logarithmic score of 10 points i.i.d. sampled from a standard normal distribution (blue histogram), evaluated on a variety of distributions (red line).
 Although not necessarily true for individual samples, on average, a proper scoring rule will give the lowest score if the predicted distribution matches the data distribution.

 A calibration curve allows to judge how well model predictions are calibrated, by comparing the predicted quantiles to the observed quantiles.
 Blue is the best calibrated model, see calibration (statistics).

-Scoring rules answer the question "how good is a predicted probability distribution compared to an observation?"
+Scoring rules answer the question "how good is a predicted probability distribution given the observation of the actual outcome?"
 Scoring rules that are (strictly) proper are proven to have the lowest expected score if the predicted distribution equals the underlying distribution of the target variable.
 Although this might differ for individual observations, this should result in a minimization of the expected score if the "correct" distributions are predicted.